 Here is what our Master Ceramists at Precision Esthetics recommend:

-2. Keep in mind that you cannot provide too much descriptive information to your master ceramist.
-A properly taken digital photograph with the shade tab and exposed shade number included in the photo provides many of the anatomical characteristics that can help you achieve excellence.
+1. First: know that there is never “too much” descriptive information you can provide to a master ceramist; redundancies and various points of reference always help.
+For example: a properly taken digital photograph with the shade tab and exposed shade number included in the photo provides many of the anatomical characteristics that can help us achieve the unparalleled excellence everyone deserves.

-4. Make the shade selection at the beginning of the appointment before the
+3. It is also better to make the shade selection at the beginning of the appointment - before the

 tooth becomes dehydrated and your eyes become fatigued from the other